Tips · 9 MIN READ · PAUL LAWRENCE · DEC 5, 2024 · TAGS: MDR

 “We already have a 24×7 SOC—an MDR won’t add any value.”

-MDRs are all about SOC augmentation and optimization, not replacement.
-Effective SOCs will always need people to provide integral context and perform key remediations when necessary.
-Ideally, your MDR will give your team the space it needs to focus on the problem-solving tasks the analysts are not only better suited for, but actually enjoy—leading to higher retention and a happier SOC overall.
+Even with an MDR in your tech stack, effective SOCs will always need people to provide integral context and perform key remediations when necessary.
+Ideally, your MDR will give your team the space it needs to focus on the problem-solving tasks the analysts are not only better suited for, but enjoy—leading to higher retention and a happier SOC overall.
+Alert fatigue is real; ignore it at your own peril.

 -